pnpm: Exploring Core Linking and Dependency Management

 .pnpmfile.cjs

-) are sufficient for simple dependency repair scenarios, but if you encounter more complex dependency repair scenarios, such as needing to repair through complex logic, then you can achieve flexible control through pnpm
+The two solutions (overrides and packageExtensions) are sufficient for simple dependency repair scenarios, but if you encounter more complex dependency repair scenarios, such as needing to repair through complex logic, then you can achieve flexible control through pnpm's hook.

-Both of the above two repairs can be implemented based on hook
+Both of the above two repairs can be implemented based on hook.

 function readPackage(pkg) {